Back on stand, Weinstein accuser declares: ‘He is my rapist’

-Subdued and somber in her third day testifying about her complex relationship with Weinstein, the woman stared at jurors and told them: “I want the jury to know that he is my rapist.”

-The woman is expected to be on the stand much of the day as Weinstein’s lawyers continue a painstaking review of her emails and other communications.
+The woman was expected to be on the stand much of the day as Weinstein’s lawyers continued a painstaking review of her emails and other communications.
 They say the 34-year-old former actress was a manipulator who gritted her way through sexual encounters with Weinstein because she enjoyed the perks of knowing him.

 Her return to the stand followed an emotional episode Monday, when she sobbed while reading an email passage about being abused earlier in her life.
 It was part of a lengthy email she sent in May 2014 to a boyfriend about her relationship with Weinstein.
 The judge halted proceedings when she was unable to continue.

-Note: This story has been updated to delete a reference to Postacchini’s age because of uncertainty about its accuracy.
-This story has been corrected to show the location of the Peninsula Hotel the accuser met with Weinstein in 2016 is in Beverly Hills, California, not New York.